About

 What I write about

-The topics you’ll find here include Python, Django, careers, technical and team leadership, and the Seattle geek/technology ecosystem.
+The topics you’ll find here include Python, careers, technical and team leadership, and the Seattle technology ecosystem.
+I also occasionally snark about random stuff.

 What I do today

-My past technical work includes working in Perl, C, Java, C#, Lisp, and ISP microcode; on spiders, search engines, operating systems, and CPU instruction sets.
-I’m rusty in those disciplines, but they’re still in my head.
+My past technical work includes development in Perl, C, Java, Lisp, and ISP microcode; on spiders, search engines, operating systems, and CPUs.

 A brief history

 After attending Worcester Polytechnic Institute, where I was enamored with a DECsystem-1050 during the golden age of WPI hacking, I worked for Digital Equipment Corporation (DEC).
-I wrote CPU microcode for the VAX-11/750 and VAX 8600, worked on the first DEC Alpha workstation, ported Windows NT to DEC’s Alpha, and managed the NT/Alpha platforms team.
+I wrote CPU microcode for the VAX-11/750 and VAX 8600, did RISC architecture research, worked on the first DEC Alpha workstation, ported Windows NT to DEC’s Alpha, and managed the NT/Alpha platforms team.

 After DEC, I held VP and senior management roles in a few start-ups.
 The most successful was Singingfish, where I was Co-founder and VP Engineering.
 We created a novel service that we sold to Thomson SA, which sold it to AOL, which killed it.
-Joe Heck introduced me to Python and Django in 2006, when he and I built TrenchMice.
-For this am I ever grateful!
+Joe Heck introduced me to Python and Django in 2006 when he and I built TrenchMice.
+Thank you Joe!

-For fun, I spend time with good friends and obsess about my pets.
+For fun, I spend time with friends and obsess about my pets.

 More details and contact info